 One example is deep learning.
 Normally, users have to program a model such that the computer can understand what it needs to do.
 Deep learning turns that notion around and says, “Show me examples of what you want to achieve and I’ll figure out how to do it.”

 Natural language processing (NLP) is likewise a crucial element.
-NLP enables the Indico platform to understand context in a given piece of content – whether structured or unstructured.
+NLP enables the Indico platform to understand context in a given piece of data– whether structured or unstructured.
 It enables the model to “read” a document and understand it just as a human would.
 But it functions strictly behind the scenes; there’s no need for business users to understand what NLP is or how it works.

 That goes for machine learning (ML) as well.
 The Indico platform is built on sophisticated ML models, but users never have to interact with them.
 They simply focus on delivering business benefits by building models that remove repetition and complexity from document-intensive processes, while improving accuracy.

-You may find other products that incorporate deep learning, NLP and ML to address processes that involve unstructured content, but you will likely find them to be far more complex to implement.
+You may find other products that incorporate deep learning, NLP and ML to address processes that involve unstructured data, but you will likely find them to be far more complex to implement.
 Typically they do require data science expertise, along with millions of dollars to implement and maintain.

 The mortgage underwriting process typically involves humans looking over lots of documents to assess an applicant’s creditworthiness.
 Applying intelligent document processing to mortgage underwriting automates the process, with the IDP platform instead “reading” the documents and extracting relevant data for input into the bank’s credit evaluation system.